datadanacreate/Analyzing-Unicorn-Companies-Project-SQL/README.md

-# Analyzing Unicorn Companies
+# 🦄 Analyzing Unicorn Companies

-This comprehensive dataset includes:
+Explore trends and valuations of high-growth companies (“unicorns”) using this comprehensive dataset.

-## Database Tables
+## Dataset Overview

 ### `dates`